dnvriend/akka-persistence-inmemory/README.md

 In addition to the offset the EventEnvelope also provides persistenceId and sequenceNr for each event.
 The sequenceNr is the sequence number for the persistent actor with the persistenceId that persisted the event.
-The persistenceId + sequenceNr is an unique identifier for the event.
+The persistenceId + sequenceNr is a unique identifier for the event.

 The returned event stream contains only events that correspond to the given tag, and is ordered by the creation time of the events, The same stream elements (in same order) are returned for multiple executions of the same query.
 Deleted events are not deleted